The frog model on Galton-Watson trees: A - Law

-At time $t=0$ the active particle initially positioned at $\rtt \in S$ begins performing a simple random walk, continuing until it moves into one of the sets $T_j \setminus \{v_j\}$.
-Upon entering this set, this particle continues its random walk, activating sleeping particles along the way, which in turn perform simple random walks activating the sleeping particles that they encounter, and so on (i.e. the normal frog model dynamics apply inside of $T_j \setminus \{v_j\}$).
+At time $t=0$ the active particle initially positioned at $\rtt \in S$ begins performing a simple random walk, continuing until it moves into one of the sets $T^{(j)} \setminus \{v_j\}$.
+Upon entering this set, this particle continues its random walk, activating sleeping particles along the way, which in turn perform simple random walks activating the sleeping particles that they encounter, and so on (i.e. the normal frog model dynamics apply inside of $T^{(j)} \setminus \{v_j\}$).
 This persists until a particle arrives at $v_j$ (which may never happen).
-In order to ensure that only a single particle may arrive at $v_j$ at a time, these simple random walks are performed in continuous time in accordance with a collection of rate $1$ clocks, where each particle is paired with a single clock that prompts it to take a random step each time it goes off.
-When one of theses active particles arrives at $v_j$, all other active particles in $T_j \setminus \{v_j\}$ are paused (meaning their clocks are turned off), and the particle that hit $v_j$ performs its simple random walk in $S$ until exiting, i.e. until entering into another $T_i \setminus \{v_i\}$.
-Now active particles in $T_i \setminus \{v_i\}$ evolve until a particle arrives at $v_i$, and so on (note that if $i=j$, then all particles in $T_j \setminus \{v_j\}$ that are already active have their clocks turned back on upon entry of this particle into $T_j \setminus \{v_j\}$).
+When one of these active particles arrives at $v_j$, all other active particles in $T^{(j)} \setminus \{v_j\}$ pause their walks and the particle that hit $v_j$ performs its simple random walk in $S$ until exiting, i.e. until entering into another $T^{(i)} \setminus \{v_i\}$; if two particles arrive simultaneously, we break ties arbitrarily.
+Now active particles in $T^{(i)} \setminus \{v_i\}$ evolve until a particle arrives at $v_i$, and so on (note that if $i=j$, then all particles in $T^{(j)} \setminus \{v_j\}$ that are already active have their walks resume upon entry of this particle into $T^{(j)} \setminus \{v_j\}$).